yangmingmei/LoFT/README.md

 LoFT presents a Low-order modelling of floating offshore wind turbines(FOWTs) for training.
 The main purposes of LoFT are threefold:
 1. Enable parallel and fast simulations of numerous FOWTs
 2. Faciliate the training of deep reinforcement learning in FOWTs
-3. Present a fair comparison of different control-oriented modelling of FOWTs
+3. Present a fair comparison between different control-oriented modelling of FOWTs and fUll-order modelling in OpenFast

 N.B.: A more stable and complete version will be released after the paper is accepted.

 ## Brief Summary
-The frequency support capability of floating offshore wind turbines varies with platform motions.
-Additionally, the floating platform may experience **_more significant pitch motion_** during the system frequency response.
-In response to these two issues, a frequency response control strategy that takes platform motions into account is proposed.
-This strategy **_ajusts droop according to floating platform motions_**,power reserve and rotor kinetics.
-Specifically, for above rated wind conditions, a **_temporary individual pitch control_** strategy is designed for mitigating the significant pitch motion of the floating platform during the frequency response process.
+The basic motivation behind LoFT is to provide a tool for the application of deep reinforcement learning in floating offshore wind farms.
+To do this, the simulations should fast enough, which enables an agent to interact with the environment for over millions of times.
+As a result, LoFT reservs the degrees of freedom that notabley influence the power output of FOWTs and put efficiency in the first place.
+Moreover, LoFT supports **_domain randomization_** , which is considered as the key source of robustness of deep reinforcement learing to tranfer to real world.
+In the future development, we will try to develop the coupling between platform motions and wake effect and present a fair comparison between different control-oriented modelling of FOWTs

 ## Quick Use
 run Example1.m to simulate 5 FOWTs.

 run Example2.m to simulate 70 FOWTs.

 ## Project organization
 - PG = project-generated
 - HW = human-writable